ijair/supply-chain-tracker/project-plan.md

 # Requirements:
 - code and Comments all English.
 - Quality test for smart contract.
-- Frontend standarts, responsive design, use shadcn/ui components and work with them in web/src/components/ui
+- Frontend standards, responsive design, use shadcn/ui components and work with them in web/src/components/ui

 # 1. Technologies ✅